-This is a Fender Custom guitar Review of the guitar I call version 4 which I made in 2011 mainly from Fender Stratocaster parts and a Warmoth body.
-Jeff Beck neck and more - check it out below
+A Fender custom guitar review of the guitar I call 'Blue' which I made in 2011 mainly from Fender Stratocaster parts and a Warmoth body.

 Please note this review is VERY long...

 Wow, what a fantastic looking fender (surely not?) body - and on the guitar - it's even better.